Frank Peretti: Biography

-Frank E. Peretti was born in Lethbridge in southern Alberta, Canada, but raised in Seattle, Washington for most of his life.
-Peretti was a natural storyteller who, as a child in Seattle, regularly told stories to neighborhood children.
+Frank E. Peretti was born in Lethbridge in southern Alberta, Canada, but raised in Seattle, Washington, for most of his life.
+As a child, he had a cystic hygroma, a facial tumor which affected his ability to speak until later receiving surgery and speech therapy.
+He became a natural storyteller who regularly told monster stories to neighborhood children.
 After graduating from high school, he began playing banjo with a local bluegrass group.
 He married his wife, Barbara, in 1972.
-Later, he studied English, screen writing and film at UCLA, and then assisted his father in pastoring a small Assembly of God church.
-In 1983, he gave up his pastoring position and began taking construction jobs to make ends meet.
+Later, he studied English, screen writing and film at UCLA, and assisted his father in pastoring a small Assembly of God church on Vashon Island from 1978 to 1983, also taking construction jobs to make ends meet.
+While working as a pastor, teaching children at church camps "rekindled his interest in storytelling".

 Writing

 Early work

-While working at a ski factory, Peretti wrote and published a well-received adventure story for children, The Door in the Dragon's Throat (1985).
+After leaving pastoring and while working at a ski factory, Peretti wrote and published a well-received adventure story for children, The Door in the Dragon's Throat (1985).
 A year later, he published This Present Darkness (1986), his most famous and popular novel to date.
+It was initially rejected by fourteen publishers before being picked up by Crossway Books.
 Although This Present Darkness was not an immediate success, sales improved with word of mouth, particularly after singer Amy Grant promoted the book.
+Peretti also spoke at Christian music festivals.
 The book remained on the Christian Booksellers Association's top ten best-sellers list for over 150 consecutive weeks, and has as of 2013 sold over 2.7 million copies worldwide.

-Peretti followed This Present Darkness with a sequel Piercing the Darkness (1989), another tremendous success.
-Combined, This Present Darkness and Piercing the Darkness have sold 3.5 million copies.
+Peretti followed This Present Darkness with a sequel, Piercing the Darkness (1989), another tremendous success.
+Combined, This Present Darkness and Piercing the Darkness have sold 3.5 million copies as of 2012.
+As of 2021, This Present Darkness continues to sell approximately 8,000 copies per year.

 Peretti also took the characters from his first work The Door in the Dragon's Throat and used them to write The Cooper Kids Adventure Series, releasing seven more titles that contained the same Indiana Jones-style adventures similar to The Door in the Dragon's Throat.

 Throughout the 1990s, Peretti continued to write full-time, releasing Prophet (1992), The Oath (1995), and The Visitation (1999).
 The Oath, generally regarded as one of Peretti's greater works, has sold more than one million copies, and received the ECPA Gold Medallion Book Award for Best Fiction in 1996.
-The Visitation landed at #19 on the New York Times Bestseller list and was adapted into a film in 2006.
+The Visitation landed at #19 on The New York Times Best Seller list and was adapted into a film in 2006.